On P^1-stabilization in unstable motivic homotopy theory: Weakly-cellular resolutions of spaces and consequences

 \subsubsection{Refined Whitehead towers}

-Recall the definition of $\aone$-solvable group and solvable motivic space from Paragraph~\ref{par:derivedseries} and \ref{par:solvablemotivicspaces}.
-Recall also from Proposition~\ref{prop:functorialwhiteheadtowers} that a sovlable motivic space has a functorially defined Whitehead tower.
+Recall also from Proposition~\ref{prop:functorialwhiteheadtowers} that a pointed connected motivic space with nilpotent fundamental sheaf of groups has a functorially defined Whitehead tower.
 We now show how to modify this tower in a fashion that preserves weak cellular classes.